 Chop or break the chocolate into chunks.
 Melt the chocolate over a bowl of boiling water.

 Whip the egg whites until stiff peaks form.

 When the chocolate is melted, remove from heat and allow to cool slightly.
 Whisk together the egg yolks, liqueur and zest and mix into the quickly.
 (Note – if you don’t work fast, the egg cools the chocolate down so much that it becomes almost solid and hard to mix.)
-Fold in the egg whites and mix thoroughly, preferable with a wire whisk.
+Fold in the egg whites and mix thoroughly, preferably with a wire whisk.
 Pour into glass ramekins and chill until serving.
 You can serve these with a dollop of thick cream.
-For a choc-mint variation you can substitute the Cointreau with Creme de Menthe, and the orange zest with finely chopped fresh mint.
+For a choc-mint variation you can substitute the Cointreau with Creme de Menthe, and omit the orange zest.